 Construction & Demolition Waste Statistics for Ireland

-• The quantity of Construction and Demolition (C&D) waste generated and collected in Ireland in 2021 increased to 9 million tonnes from 8.2 million tonnes in 2020 an increase of 10%.
+• The quantity of Construction and Demolition (C&D) waste generated in Ireland decreased from 9 million tonnes in 2021 to 8.3 million tonnes in 2022, a decrease of 9%.

-• Most C&D waste was backfilled (85%), with only 8% and 7% was recycled and sent for disposal, respectively.
+• Most C&D waste treated was backfilled (81%), with only 10% recycled and 7% and sent for disposal.
 The dominance of backfilling as a treatment operation reflects the large proportion of soil and stones in C&D waste.

-• Recycling was the main treatment operation for metals (100%), for segregated wood, paper, glass and plastic (77 %).
+• Recycling was the main treatment operation for metals (100%).

-• For non-hazardous C&D waste other than soil and stone, Ireland achieved 85% material recovery, surpassing the 70% European target.
+• For non-hazardous C&D waste other than soil and stone, Ireland achieved 82% material recovery surpassing the 70% European target.

 Generation